kingpainter/indeklima/README.md

 ---

+If your bathroom wall starts sweating and your bedroom feels like a rainforest, Home Assistant will happily tell you the humidity is 78%.
+What it won't tell you is whether that's *dangerous* or just uncomfortable — or what to actually do about it.

+Indeklima does.
+It reads your existing sensors and turns raw numbers into something you can act on: mold risk warnings, room-by-room severity scores, ventilation recommendations, and — since v2.6.0 — direct dehumidifier control with LED alarm feedback.

 ## About the project

-Indeklima is a custom Home Assistant integration built to monitor indoor climate across multiple rooms at once — and to help keep it healthy.
-The integration collects data from your existing sensors (temperature, humidity, CO₂, VOC, formaldehyde, pressure), calculates an overall severity score per room and globally, and gives concrete recommendations for ventilation and dehumidification.
+Indeklima is a custom Home Assistant integration built to monitor indoor climate across multiple rooms at once, using sensors you already have — no special hardware required.
+It collects data from your existing sensors (temperature, humidity, CO₂, VOC, formaldehyde, pressure), calculates an overall severity score per room and globally, and gives concrete recommendations for ventilation and dehumidification.

 Since version 2.6.0, Indeklima can also **control a physical dehumidifier directly** — turning it on/off via a button or automatically based on humidity and mold risk, with LED feedback and configurable quiet hours.
 Since version 2.7.0, the dehumidifier LED switches to **red alarm**, regardless of manual/auto mode, whenever the room's overall indoor climate status is critical.
 Since version 2.8.0, the alarm **blinks** instead of staying solid, holds for a couple of cycles after recovery (to avoid flicker), the threshold can be overridden per room, and a "critical since" timestamp is stored on each room's status sensor.
 Since version 2.9.0, dehumidifier mode, the "critical since" timestamp, and LED alarm status are all mirrored in the panel and Lovelace cards.
 Version 2.9.1 fixed a bug where outdoor weather data was silently skipped whenever any window in the house was open.